betodealmeida/senor-octopus/README.rst

 Plugins
 =======

-Señor Octopus supports an increasing list of plugins types, and it's straightforward to add new ones.
-Each plugin is simply a function that process a stream.
+Señor Octopus supports an increasing list of plugins, and it's straightforward to add new ones.
+Each plugin is simply a function that produces, processes, or consumes a stream.

 Here's the ``random`` source, which produces random numbers: